 * Alcoa to start earnings season after the close

-The International Monetary Fund cut its global growth forecast for 2012 to 3.3 percent from 3.5 percent and forecast growth for next year at 3.6 percent.
-The international lender warned that a lack of action by U.S. and European policymakers to fix their economic problems could extend the current slump.
+* The International Monetary Fund cut its projected global output for 2012 to 3.3 percent from 3.5 percent in its latest world economic outlook, warning that a lack of action by policymakers in the U.S. and Europe to fix their economic problems could extend the current slump.

-The IMF warnings come on the heels of a lowered forecast by the World Bank for growth in the East Asia-Pacific region on concerns China's slowdown could last longer than expected.
+* The IMF warnings comes on the heels of a growth forecast cut for East Asia by the World Bank on concerns China's slowdown could last longer than expected.

-Investors were also eyeing a meeting of euro zone finance ministers and a visit by German Chancellor Angela Merkel to Greece for any signs of progress in dealing with the region's debt crisis.
+* Investors were also eyeing a euro zone finance ministers' meeting and a visit by German Chancellor Angela Merkel to Greece for any signs of progress in dealing with the region's debt crisis.

-On Monday, the euro zone finance ministers and the IMF held a "thorough and robust" debate on Greece, but failed to make significant progress in deciding how best to get the country back on track with its bailout program.
+* On Monday, the euro zone finance ministers and the International Monetary Fund held a "thorough and robust" debate on Greece, but failed to make significant progress in deciding how best to get the country back on track with its bailout program.

-Edwards Lifesciences Corp cut its revenue forecast for the third quarter, as sales of the medical device maker's heart valve that was expected to drive results fell short of estimates.
-Shares plunged 17.1 percent to $89.06 in premarket trade.
+* Edwards Lifesciences Corp cut its revenue forecast for the third quarter, as sales of the medical device maker's unique heart valve that was expected to drive results fell short of estimates.